funkswing/jon-flash-blog/posts/10-06-16_using-ansible-to-run-nginx-with-docker-containers-on-rhel7.md

 </html>
 ```

 That’s it!
-Obviously there are many more “plays” we could/should add to this Playbook to increase its robustness, but presented here is just enough of the iceberg to hit the ground running.
+Obviously there are many more “plays” we could/should add to this Playbook to increase its robustness, such as enabling Docker as a service or creating addidtional users, but presented here is just enough of the iceberg to hit the ground running.

 More Playbook examples can be found:
 [http://docs.ansible.com/ansible/playbooks_intro.html](http://docs.ansible.com/ansible/playbooks_intro.html)